sarah2244-4/Project-1-goldenapevisualmedia/README.md

-#GoldenApe Visual Media
+# GoldenApe Visual Media

-GoldenApe Visual Media is a photographer portfolio written for a friend.
-The target audience is women and men over the age of 18 who are either getting married or are athletes and want simple photos that stand out.
+GoldenApe Visual Media is a photographer portfolio inspired by a friend who is beginning a sports and wedding photography business.
+The target audience is women and men over the age of 18 who are either getting married or are athletes and want simple photos that stand out and tell a story.

 The intent of the website is to showcase the photographer's work and provide an easy way to contact them.